Antonio Barbaro

-Antonio Barbaro (died 1679) was a Venetian general and governor, a member of the patrician Barbaro family of Venice (now Italy).
+Antonio Barbaro (1627-1678),son of Marc'Antonio, was a Venetian general and governor, a member of the patrician Barbaro family of Venice (now Italy), who held positions in Crete, Dalmatia and Rome.
 Barbaro lived at a time when Venice had a maritime empire in the Mediterranean.

-He served in Candia (now Heraklion), Crete during the long-lasting Siege of Candia.
-He was Captain of the Gulf from 1655–56, and in 1667 he became Provveditore generale di Candia.
-He also served in the Balkans; from 1670 he became the provveditore generale of Venetian Dalmatia and Venetian Albania.
-When he died, he left 30 thousand "ducati" for the rebuilding of the church of Santa Maria Zobenigo in Venice.
+Barbaro served in Candia (now Heraklion), Crete during the long-lasting Siege of Candia.
+He was Captain of the Gulf from 1655 to 1656, and in 1667 he became Provveditore generale di Candia.

+Barbaro also served in the Balkans; from 1670 he became the provveditore generale of Venetian Dalmatia and Venetian Albania.
+He was Provveditore general of Zara from 1670 to 1672.

+Antonio Barbaro was Podesta of Padua in 1672.
+In 1676 he served as a ambassador to Rome.
+He also served as Proveditor general of an army against the Uscocchi, Captain in the Battle of the Dardanelles, and conquered Zara.

+Legacy

+When Barbaro died in 1678, he left 30,000 ducats for the rebuilding of the church of Santa Maria Zobenigo, also known as the Santa Maria de Giglio, in Venice.
+This was done according precise specifications listed in an attachment to Barbaro's will, which also notes that the church is in a good position 'to speak directly to Ca' Morosini'.

+The church was originally built around 900 by the Zubenigo family, who died out in 1124.
+It was rebuilt in a Baroque style by Giuseppe Sardi between 1678 and 1680.